Toshi (musician): 2010–present: Renewed solo career

 On March 27, 2013, Toshi released his first full-length album since restarting his solo career, Cherry Blossom.
 The single "Love is Maria" was also released that day, both are available worldwide in 111 countries.
 His next album Crystal Rock Chapter 1-3 was released on June 12.

 Toshi released the book Brainwash ~Comeback from 12 Years of Hell~ (洗脳 ～地獄の12年からの生還～, Sennō ~Jigoku no 12-nen Kara no Seikan~) on July 23, 2014, which talks about his leaving X Japan, being "brainwashed" via violence and abuse, reuniting with X and going bankrupt.
 On August 25, he held a special concert at Zepp Diver City where he was supported by a one-off band consisting of Kei (baroque), Yuu (Merry), Akinori (lynch.) and Shinya of Dir En Grey.
-Toshi collaborated with Sukekiyo, singing on the track "Ameagari no Yūshi" (雨上がりの優詩) included with the limited edition of their 2015 mini album Vitium.
+Toshi collaborated with Sukekiyo, singing on the track "Ameagari no Yūshi" included with the limited edition of their 2015 mini album Vitium.

 In 2016, Toshi became sound producer for Fuji TV's game company Fuji Games.
 He created "Crystal Memories" as the theme song for their 2017 smartphone video game Ordinal Strata.
 In 2018, Toshi made his voice acting debut in the game voicing a version of himself.
 He also collaborated with hip-hop artist AK-69 on the rapper's digital single "Brave".
 On September 3, he released a food book titled Sweets Memory, Gâteau Chocolate (スイーツメモリー ガトーショコラ ダァ, Suītsu Memorī Gatō Shokorada).
 In September, it was announced that Toshi had signed with Universal Music Group, where he would release a cover album titled Im a Singer on November 28.
 It was his first album to be released on a major record label in 20 years.
 A second cover album, Im a Singer Vol. 2, was released on December 4, 2019.